fsuri/Basil_SOSP21_artifact/README.md

 We made 4 claims which can be found in Figure 3 of our submission.
 We copy-and-paste them here.

 - **claim1**: Basil comes within competitive performance (both throughput and latency) compared to Tapir, a Crash Fault Tolerant database.
+Basils current code-base was modified since the Basil results reported in the paper (for microbenchmarks too) to include failure handling, so while results should be largely consistent, they may differ slightly.

 - **claim2**: Basil achieves both higher throughput and lower latency than both BFT baselines (TxHotstuff, TxBFTSmart)